 In a continued effort to be a model public health community and preserve its rank as Maryland’s Healthiest County, Howard County was the first jurisdiction in Maryland with a total ban on smoking and tobacco products of any kind in all the 57 County-owned parks and recreational areas.
 Enforcement will take the form of requesting voluntary compliance.
 However, if a smoker does not extinguish a smoking product, park staff will remind them of the new policy and could request exiting the property if they choose to continue smoking.

 For more information about the ban, to read the Executive Order or to learn more about smoking cessation programs, click here.

 Flora and Fauna - We are grateful to the years of service and the countless hours that Jo and Bob Solem have contributed to the Howard County Bird Club.
 Their contribution has been a valuable asset in the gathering of data and documenting the numerous species of flora and fauna found in our county.

 Field and Court Rentals

 Softball/baseball and multi-purpose fields are available by permit only.
 Preference is given to sports leagues and community groups.
 There are reservation, light and tournament fees.
 Call 410-313-4626 for details.
 Softball/baseball and multi-purpose field locations are below.
 Tennis courts are available on a first-come, first-served basis except during scheduled lessons or tournaments.

-Click here to download a Park Map
+Click here to download the current Park Map and amenities